Fortunoff Fine Jewelry

 The Fifth C: Confidence

-* Fortunoff also proudly supports agencies that are working to ensure ethical, socially responsible diamond, gemstone and precious metals sourcing.
-We are supporters of the Diamond Development Initiative (www.ddiglobal.org) and other organizations.
+- Fortunoff also proudly supports agencies that are working to ensure ethical, socially responsible diamond, gemstone and precious metals sourcing.
+We are members of Jewelers of America and Jewelers Vigilance Committee.

 If you have questions about how to care for your jewelry, email us at: email@example.com.